30 Structure-based analysis

 The Bioconductor packages SPIAT and imcRtools offer other functions to quantify features on the anatomical structure level.
 These could also be input for mixed effect modeling as illustrated above.

-The packages vegan and poem are useful when calculating diversity metrics within structures and / or border regions.
-To identify border regions and how to overlap anatomical regions with sample coordinates please have a look at the sosta vignette.
+The packages vegan and poem are useful when calculating diversity metrics within structures and/or border regions.
+To identify border regions and how to overlap anatomical regions with sample coordinates, please have a look at the sosta vignette.